alexg9010/debug_rcpp/README.md

-# debug_rcpp
+## Debug RCPP

-Short introduction how to debug rcpp code inside a package
+Short notes on how to debug an R package with compiled c++ code included.